axlyaguana11/churn_predictive_model/README.md

 Raw data were too large and you won't see them on GitHub.
 For your convenience, an auxiliar directory was created on which cleaned and processed data is stored.
 See `data_sent_github`.

-On the other hand, if you launch the project on Deepnote, you will be able to see raw data.
+On the other hand, if you launch the project in Deepnote, you will be able to see raw data.

 [<img src="https://deepnote.com/buttons/launch-in-deepnote.svg">](https://deepnote.com/project/churnpredictivemodel--y7FXq2oTeST3i0F8jbBOw/%2Fchurn_predictive_model%2FREADME.md)